KRISTI MAROC | Managing Director

-Kristi Maroc is a sports business and public relations specialist, passionate sports reporter, and accredited coach and player.
-She is an Accredited Level 2 Coach through US Squash, and a Certified Personal Trainer through the USA National Academy of Sports Medicine.
-She also has a Bachelor of Arts majoring in Marketing and Communications and a Masters of Journalism majoring in sports reporting.
+Kristi Maroc is a sports business and public relations specialist, sports reporter, and a strong and passionate squash player.
+She has a Bachelor of Arts majoring in Marketing and Communications and a Masters of Journalism majoring in sports reporting.

-Prior to that role, Kristi was the Director of Media and Public Relations at US Squash, where she led the global marketing and media coverage of the US Open Squash Championships, wrote and oversaw the editorial content of Squash Magazine, and managed US Squash’s digital content, website architecture, development and design.
+Kristi was formerly the Director of Media and Public Relations at US Squash, where she led the global marketing and media coverage of the US Open Squash Championships, wrote and oversaw the editorial content of Squash Magazine, and managed US Squash’s digital content, website architecture, development and design.

 Kristi began her career in journalism, as a Reporter and Producer for the Australian Broadcasting Corporation.
 Since then she has headed up marketing and events teams at Special Olympics Australia, the NSW Health Department, and was the International Media Manager at the University of Sydney.
 She continues her involvement with journalism as a contributing writer for numerous sports publications, is on the World Squash Day global marketing team; previously contributed to the World Squash Federation’s international pitch for the Olympic Games; and was formerly the US Squash representative on the United States Olympic Committee’s communications steering committee.

 Originally from Spain, Hugo Varela is a professional squash player who is now based in San Diego where he trains and coaches.
 Hugo is actively competing on the PSA World Tour, and has a current career high ranking of world #165.